vargamick/agar-scraper/README.md

 - **Strategy Pattern**: CSS selectors and extraction logic separated by client
 - **Production Ready**: Battle-tested with comprehensive error handling and logging
 - **Easy Deployment**: Deploy new clients in minutes with automation scripts
+- **🎯 Fully Dynamic Scraping**: Zero hardcoded data - all categories and products discovered from websites at runtime

+> **Architecture Note:** The scraper uses fully dynamic discovery with no hardcoded category lists or fallback values.
+Categories are automatically scraped from websites, ensuring complete coverage and adaptability to website changes.
+See [Dynamic Scraping Architecture](docs/dynamic-scraping-architecture.md) for details.

 ---